jannikmi/timezonefinder/README.rst

 **closest_timezone_at():**

+NOTE: The timezone polygons do NOT follow the shorelines any more!
+This causes the computed distance from a timezone polygon to be not really meaninful/accurate.

 Only use this when the point is not inside a polygon, because the approach otherwise makes no sense.
 This returns the closest timezone of all polygons within +-1 degree lng and +-1 degree lat (or None).